The 8.6-Acre Master Plan of Casagrand Moondance Kumbalgodu

-The Casagrand Kumbalgodu master plan trades height for ground-level amenity.
+The Casagrand Moondance Kumbalgodu master plan trades height for ground-level amenity.
 Three B+G+4 residential wings are arranged around a central open-space core, with pedestrian-only interior pathways and perimeter-restricted vehicular movement.
-504 homes on 8.25 acres yields roughly 61 units per acre — low density by Bengaluru mid-market standards and the single most consequential choice behind the project's feel.
+504 homes on 8.6 acres yields roughly 61 units per acre - low density by Bengaluru mid-market standards and the single most consequential choice behind the project's feel.
+Century WinningKind is useful for the site-planning lens because buyers should read open space, movement, parking, and amenity placement as everyday-use details, not brochure decoration.

 ~61 / acreUnit Density

-The layout logic — why three wings, why low-rise
+The layout logic - why low-rise wings, why low-rise

 The B+G+4 floor format is the second pivotal choice.
 A basement accommodates car parking and services; the ground floor carries the lobby, entrance amenity and some utility rooms; and four residential floors above give each wing a clean, horizontal silhouette.
 The upper floors avoid the lift-wait and elevator-pressure problems that taller towers bring, and the structural engineering is simpler and faster to execute - B+G+4 buildings can be topped out in 14–18 months rather than the 30–36 months a 30+ storey tower takes.